-What is App Store Optimization (ASO) & Why is it Important?
+What is App Store Optimization and Why is ASO Important?

 Are you new to App Store Optimization?
-In this guide, you’ll find everything you need to know about ASO, app store ranking signals, how ASO is different for the Apple App Store & Google Play and how to get started in ASO.
+In this guide, you’ll find everything you need to know about ASO, app store ranking signals, how ASO is different for the App Store and Google Play, and how to get started with ASO.

-ASO, or App Store Optimization, is the process of improving an app’s visibility in the app stores with the objective of increasing organic app downloads.
+App Store Optimization (ASO) is the process of improving an app’s visibility in the app stores with the objective of increasing organic app downloads.
 Apps are more visible when they rank highly on a wide variety of search terms, maintain a high position in the top charts, or get featured on the store.

 Keyword Optimization vs Conversion Rate Optimization